 Restaurants and Dining in Castle Pines

-Located at the intersection of I-25 and Castle Pines Parkway, the Village Square serves as the town’s center of commerce housing coffee shops, grocery stores, convenient stores, retail shops and a variety of restaurants from fast food to fine dining.
-More restaurants are located further south near Castle Rock, including Danielle’s Castle Pines, a contemporary American eatery with a charming patio.
+Located at the intersection of I-25 and Castle Pines Parkway, the Village Square serves as the town’s center of commerce.
+This includes coffee shops, grocery stores, convenient stores, retail shops and a variety of restaurants from fast food to fine dining.
+More restaurants are located further south near Castle Rock.

 Shopping Precincts in Castle Pines

 Castle Pines is located in-between two fantastic shopping areas: Lone Tree and Castle Rock.
 To the north, Lone Tree is home to the Park Meadows Mall with 185 shops, restaurants and a movie theater.
-This area also boasts the state’s only IKEA store for home design needs as well as a massive Cabela’s retail center for outdoor enthusiasts.
-To the south, Castle Rock has one of the largest outlet malls in Colorado as well as the Village at Castle Rock, an upscale marketplace with shops, restaurants, day spas and more.
+This area also boasts the state’s only IKEA store for home design needs.
+In addition, there is a Cabela’s retail center for outdoor enthusiasts.
+To the south, Castle Rock has one of the largest outlet malls in Colorado.

 Community Recreation Facilities

 Castle Pines boasts 560 acres of open space, 14 miles of trails, three golf courses and five community parks.
-The most notable of these is the 12-acre Elk Ridge Park offering 1.5 miles of paved paths, a “splash pad” water play park, a synthetic sports field, picnic facilities and a playground with a climbing wall to honor Colorado’s adventurous outdoor spirit.
+The most notable of these is the 12-acre Elk Ridge Park.
+This park offers 1.5 miles of paved paths, a “splash pad” water play park, a synthetic sports field, picnic facilities and a playground with a climbing wall to honor Colorado’s adventurous outdoor spirit.
 The 15-acre Coyote Ridge Park features baseball diamonds and a skate board park.
-For nature and wildlife enthusiasts, Daniel’s Park, located on the eastern border of Castle Pines and the only Denver Mountain Park space in Douglas County, offers a whopping 1,000 acres of natural high plains landscape with sweeping mountain views, a bison herd reserve and a historic ranch.
-Although most of the park is closed to let the buffalo roam, parts of it are accessible for recreational use and picnic areas are provided.
+For nature and wildlife enthusiasts, Daniel’s Park, located on the eastern border of Castle Pines.
+The only Denver Mountain Park space in Douglas County offers a whopping 1,000 acres of natural high plains landscape with sweeping mountain views.
+Although most of the park is closed to let wildlife roam, parts of it are accessible for recreational use.

-The Ridge at Castle Pines North is one of the state’s finest golf facilities featuring an award-winning 18-hole course with stunning mountain views, a full-service restaurant, pro-shop and lesson program.
-Alternatively, members of the Country Club at Castle Pines have access to a championship length, Jack Nicklaus-designed course.
+The Ridge at Castle Pines North is one of the state’s finest golf facilities.
+The Ridge features an award-winning 18-hole course with stunning mountain views, a full-service restaurant, pro-shop and lesson program.
+Alternatively, members have access to a championship length, Jack Nicklaus-designed course.

 The Castle Pines North Community

-Castle Pines is a neighborly community with a wide range of events, activities and organizations that bring residents together to support each other and their town.
-Many citizens enjoy participating in seasonal food, wine and beer events as well as the growing arts and culture scene.
+Castle Pines is a neighborly community with a wide range of events, activities and organizations that bring residents together.
+Many citizens enjoy participating in seasonal events as well as the growing arts and culture scene.

 Community Events in Castle Pines North

-The city of Castle Pines plans and organizes a multitude of events to encourage community participation and engagement.
-The popular Boulter’s 5280 Urban Market, a weekly farmer’s market featuring locally grown produce and artisan products throughout the summer and fall, gives everyone a chance to mix and mingle with their neighbors.
-Annual events like the Food Truck Frenzy, Brew Fest Under the Stars and Trick-or-Treat Street are a fun way to celebrate Colorado’s wonderful seasons.
-The most anticipated event of the year is the three-day Party in the Pines featuring wine and whiskey tastings, live music performances, fireworks and the RunWild!
+The city of Castle Pines organizes a multitude of events to encourage community engagement.
+The popular weekly urban farmers market gives everyone a chance to mix and mingle with their neighbors.
+Annual events like the Food Truck Frenzy, Brew Fest Under the Stars and Trick-or-Treat Street are a fun way to celebrate.
+The most anticipated event of the year is the three-day Party in the Pines.
+This event features wine and whiskey tastings, live music performances, fireworks and the RunWild!
 Color Run in Elk Ridge Park which provides the opportunity to have some family fun while giving back to the community.

 The Arts in Castle Pines

-Castle Pines recently unveiled a 16,000-square-foot modern library in the centrally-located Village Square marketplace that is expected to be the cornerstone of the community’s developing arts and culture scene.
+Castle Pines recently unveiled a 16,000-square-foot modern library.
 The $6.5 million space boasts a rooftop terrace, fireplace lounge, meeting and study spaces, a laptop “vending machine” and an interactive children’s area.
-The space is also home to the city offices and maintains an entertaining and educational program of events and activities like craft workshops, lectures, author series and story time.
+The space is also home to the city offices.
+In addition, the space maintains a program of events and activities like craft workshops, lectures, author series and story time.

-Another leading force in the arts community in Castle Pines is the Castle Pines Arts and Cultural Foundation, a nonprofit that facilitates musical and live performance events to encourage participation in the local arts scene.
+Another leading force in the arts community is the Castle Pines Arts and Cultural Foundation.
+This is a nonprofit that facilitates musical and live performance events to encourage participation in the local arts scene.

 As a newer community to the Front Range family, Castle Pines is sure to become one of the state’s most popular places to live, work and seek fun and entertainment in coming years, making it a great area to buy a home, sell a home, or lease a home.
-With outstanding outdoor access and proximity to big-city amenities, it’s no surprise that Castle Pines North is gaining new residents from all over the country looking embrace the laid-back Colorado lifestyle.
-Corken + Company hopes to be your trusted partner for all of your Castle Pines needs, and become your Castle Pines Realtor.
+With outstanding outdoor access and proximity to big-city amenities, it’s no surprise that the city is gaining new residents from all over the country looking embrace the laid-back Colorado lifestyle.
+Corken + Company hopes to be your trusted partner for all of your Castle Pines needs, and become your Colorado Realtor.